FarofaVictor/FarofaVictor/README.md

 - 👋 Hi, I’m @FarofaVictor
 - 👀 I’m interested in aprender tudo sobre programaçao
 - 🌱 I’m currently learning a programar pra trabalha
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me manda mensagem major

 <!---
 FarofaVictor/FarofaVictor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.